marxin/texi2rst-generated/sphinx/gccint/rtl-representation/rtl-classes-and-formats.rst

 .. index:: RTL format

-For each expression code, rtl.def specifies the number of contained objects and their kinds using a sequence of characters called the :dfn:`format` of the expression code.
+For each expression code, :samp:`rtl.def` specifies the number of contained objects and their kinds using a sequence of characters called the :dfn:`format` of the expression code.
 For example, the format of ``subreg`` is :samp:`ep`.